 Automated sentiment analysis shows a visual representation of sentiment per response.

 When sentiment is visible, it shows all responses that have sentiment associated with it.
 When you click on a colored word or phrase, you'll see the exact value of each sentiment type, scaled from -1 to 1.
-A response needs at least 25 characters to be analyzed.
-Responses with fewer characters will not have sentiment.

 Sentiment Value Scoring